As well as being the month of St Valentine’s celebrations, February is National Heart Month here in the UK.

 Tips to support heart health

-- Eat a plant-based diet – vegetarians have been shown to be 32% less likely to die from heart disease.
-Increasing vegetable intake can mean that we eat less meat and processed foods.
+- Eat a plant-based diet – vegetarians have been shown to be 32% less likely to die from heart disease in a study by the University of Oxford.
+Increasing vegetable intake can mean that we eat less meat and processed foods, both of which are less heart-healthy options.

 - Maintain balanced blood sugar – the sugar we eat moves from our gut into our blood to be carried around the body to be used for energy.
 If we eat too many sugar-laden carbs, our body will have to work harder to remove the excess sugar from the blood and put it into our cells.
 High levels of sugar in the blood can also cause damage to our blood vessels.